envytools/envytools/hwdocs/chipsets.rst

 128X+ 0e0f  NV108 GK208  1    2    1     1   4      3      4     1    2     2
 ===== ===== ===== ====== ==== ==== ===== === ====== ====== ===== ==== ===== ======

-.. todo:: it is said that one of the GPCs [0th one] has only one TP on NVE6
+.. todo:: it is said that one of the GPCs [0th one] has only one TPC on NVE6

 .. todo:: what the fuck is NVF1?